Saturday, February 13, 2016

 rule no. 1: there are 5 important things when you travel (and live?) in india: patience, patience, patience, patience (= 4 different levels of patience, of course) + tolerance. easy, isn't it?

-on our 16-days-journey we have been mainly in the desert state of rajasthan. we have spent also 2 nights in uttar pradesh (agra + taj mahal) and two days in delhi, but unfortunately we haven't seen the mahatma gandhi museum / monument. anyway, we have visited many unesco world cultural heritage sites, the indian wall against muslim aggressors (yes, indians also built a protective wall and not only the chinese or east germans ;-), tigers and other animals in nature => so nice ☺
+on our 16-days-journey we have been mainly in the desert state of rajasthan. we have spent also 2 nights in uttar pradesh (agra + taj mahal) and two days in delhi. unfortunately, we haven't seen the mahatma gandhi museum / monument. anyway, we have visited many unesco world cultural heritage sites, the indian wall against muslim aggressors. yes, the indians also built a protective wall, not only the chinese or east germans. we've enjoyed also tigers, crocodiles and other wild animals in nature => so nice 😍

 hinduism is the wisdom, way of life, teaching about the circle of life which consists of millions of lives... originally was hindu the (wrong) persian name for the north indian river of sindhu (indus) and hindus all people who lived behind the river sindhu .... the term hinduism was used by the english occupiers for the religion which was not islam, christianity, buddhism, sikhism, jainism, ...

-humans have human powers, gods have above human powers. easy, isn't it? and yes, there are allegedly 330 millions gods in hinduism. you know why? as i've read, there was an english traveller / writer, who visited india in the era of british colonialism. at that time had india 330 m inhabitants ... you see how legends emerge? the rest of the story is just the copy + paste principle 😇. anyway, let's start talking about the 3 main hindu gods brahma, vishnu and shiva (=> hindu trinity) first:
+humans have human powers, gods have above human powers. easy, isn't it? and yes, there are allegedly 330 millions gods in hinduism. you know why? as i've read, there was an english traveller / writer, who visited india in the era of british colonialism. at that time had india 330 millions inhabitants ... you see how legends emerge? the rest of the story is just the copy + paste principle😅. anyway, let's start talking about the 3 main hindu gods brahma, vishnu and shiva (=> hindu trinity) first:

-brahma is creator of the world, his transport animal (= vehicle) is a goose, he has 4 heads and 4 useful tools: a book (veda) + rosary beads (rosenkranz), a ladle (schöpfkelle) and an utensil with water. brahma has 2 wives, the 2nd wife is called wisdom; he is sometimes shown sitting in a lotos flower which vishnu holds in one of his hands,
+brahma is creator of the world, his transport animal (= vehicle) is a goose, he has 4 heads and 4 useful tools: a book (veda) + rosary beads (rosenkranz), a ladle (schöpfkelle) and an utensil with water. brahma has 2 wives, the 2nd wife is called wisdom; he is sometimes shown sitting in a lotos flower which vishnu holds in one of his hands.

-vishnu is maintainer (=erhalter) of the world; old wise man with 4 hands [he holds a lotus flower, a discus weapon, a mace (keule) and a conch (muschelschale)]. his transport animal is the garuda eagle; the consort of vishnu is lakshmi, symbolized as the goddess of wealth (many people take it literally nowadays...).
+vishnu is maintainer (=erhalter) of the world; old wise man with 4 hands [he holds a lotus flower, a discus weapon, a mace (keule) and a conch (muschelschale)]. his transport animal is the garuda eagle; the consort of vishnu is lakshmi, symbolized as the goddess of wealth (many people take it literally nowadays).

-(from german wikipedia) --> the 10 incarnations of vishnu
+(from german wikipedia) => the 10 incarnations of vishnu

 1. Matsya – Fisch, zieht in der großen Flut die Arche